 CPP and QPP premiums are compulsory, but when you’re self-employed, you get to decide whether you want to pay Employment Insurance (EI) premiums.
 EI offers maternity, parental, and sickness benefits, and you can also apply for benefits if you need to provide care to a terminally ill patient or a critically injured child or adult.
 As a self-employed individual, you can forgo these benefits, or you can opt to register with the Canada Employment Insurance Commission.
 To qualify, you must be self-employed and a citizen or permanent resident of Canada.
 As of 2018, EI premiums are $1.66 for every $100 you earn, up to an annual maximum of $585.22.
 If you register as a self-employed person, you can’t claim any benefits until you’ve paid in for at least 12 months.

 Again, the situation is different in Québec.
 If you live in Québec, you’re automatically entitled to maternity, paternity, and parental benefits through the Québec Parental Insurance Plan.
-If you want to get additional benefits in case you become ill or need to take care of another person, you can choose to enrol in the EI program.
+If you want to get additional benefits in case you become ill or need to take care of another person, you can choose to enroll in the EI program.
 As of 2018, your premiums are $1.30 for every $100 of earnings, up to $672.10 per year.

 How to Calculate Taxes